Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 date: "2020-12-24 23:59"
 ---

-# On the first day of Xmas ...

-My nerdy love led to me ... writing https://github.com/Cervator/KubicArk
+On the first day of Xmas my nerdy love led to me ... writing [https://github.com/Cervator/KubicArk](KubicArk) - a Kubernetes hosting setup for ARK!

 This isn't very [Terasology](https://terasology.org)-related, but it will be eventually.
 This helps set the stage, with some fun discoveries and experimentation!

 ## Why ARK

-[ARK: Survival Evolved](https://store.steampowered.com/app/346110/ARK_Survival_Evolved/) is a fair game with a somewhat troubled past at times.
-Can't argue against it not being popular for sure, but opinions vary.
+[ARK: Survival Evolved](https://store.steampowered.com/app/346110/ARK_Survival_Evolved/) is a fairly decent game with a somewhat troubled past at times.
+Can't argue against it not being popular though, but opinions vary.

 Something with it clicked with me and I've played it a fair bit over the years.
 A lot of the creature related systems really hit the spot for gameplay I'd like to see in Terasology as well.